 Let’s hear it for the great westerns — not the Ford and Hawks classics, but the fascinating marginal gems that see The West in a different way.
 Do you like Sam Peckinpah?
-Robert Parrish’s evocation of Texas and Mexico in the 1880s will be pleasantly familiar — a testing ground of personal codes and shifting loyalties in a treacherous land.
+Robert Parrish’s evocation of Texas and Mexico in the 1880s will be pleasantly familiar — a testing ground for personal codes and shifting loyalty in a treacherous land.

 The Wonderful Country

 1959 / Color / 1:66 widescreen / 98 min. / Street Date September 29, 2015 / available through Kino Lorber / 29.95

 Starring Robert Mitchum, Julie London, Pedro Armendariz, Gary Merrill, Jack Oakie, Albert Dekker, Charles McGraw, Leroy “Satchel” Paige.

 Written by Robert Ardrey from the book by Tom Lea